intelligence38000/android-docs/src/pages/maps/overview/offline.md

 ---
 title: "Offline"
-description: "The Mapbox Maps SDK for Android supports offline maps, which is great for situation when your Android app has no internet connection.
+description: "The Mapbox Maps SDK for Android supports offline maps, which works for situation when your Android app has no internet connection.
 Get started with offline docs here."
 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"